 Plain and simple AT&T will just find a way to not process the claims Customer Service Reps make and will just keep billing you.
 To make matters worse, today they sent this issue to collections!

-Review about: Att Customer Care.
+Product or Service Mentioned: Att Customer Care.

 Reason of review: Problems with payment.